Asia stocks mixed after Wall St rises on corporate profits

 BEIJING — Asian stock markets were mixed Wednesday after Wall Street rose on strong corporate profit reports.

 Tokyo advanced while Shanghai and Hong Kong declined.
-The yen stayed near a two-decade low near 149 to the dollar.
+The yen stayed near a two-decade low under 149 to the dollar.
 Oil prices gained.

 Wall Street's benchmark S&P 500 index rose 1.1% on Tuesday after investment bank Goldman Sachs, military contractor Lockheed Martin and others reported strong results.